nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

     requires_generate_from_grammar = true, -- only needed if repo does not contain pre-generated src/parser.c
     generate_requires_npm = true, -- only needed if parser has npm dependencies },
-  maintainers = { '@me' }, -- the person who will be pinged about any issues with the parser or queries tier = 3, -- community-contributed parser
+  maintainers = { '@me' }, -- the _query_ maintainers
+  tier = 3, -- community-contributed parser
   -- optional entries:
   requires = { 'vim' }, -- if the queries inherit from another language
   readme_note = "an example language", -- if the
 }
 ```

+**Note:** The "maintainers" here refers to the person maintaining the **queries** in `nvim-treesitter`, not the parser maintainers (who likely don't use Neovim).
+The maintainers' duty is to review issues and PRs related to the query and to keep them updated with respect to parser changes.

 2. In `lockfile.json`, add an entry for the current commit your queries are compatible with: